 - Obey God and follow His commandments.
 When you obey God, you put yourself in the right position to receive God's favor.

 - Believe it.
 Believe that you deserve God's favor because you do.
 Having faith speeds up the favor to be in your life.

 - Affirm It.
 Never doubt it, but affirm that it is available for you.

 - Acknowledge it.
 Know that God's favor can be in your life.

 - Act like it.
-Begin to act like you have divine favor even if you don't know it at the time.
+Begin to act like you have divine favor even if you don't know have it at the time.

 - Embrace it.
 Embrace God's favor by accepting compliments that others give you because they see God operating in your life.
 Just say, "Thank you" when people compliment you.
 Don't downplay any compliment.